GhostInTheToast/WellAndGasScraper/README.md

 - The app.py must be run after the above file once the scraping is done to start the flask API which you can then test with the PostMan collection I included too

+note: APIsInsideGivenPolygon.txt contains the apis inside the requested polygon.

 You can also use SQLite DB Browser (its free) to check the data in the db file.
 Itll look like this: